fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ### Running application logic on the browser

 Keep the Developer Console open.
-Empty the console by clicking the 🚫 symbol.
+Empty the console by clicking the 🚫 symbol, or by typing clear() in the console.
 Now when you go to the [notes](https://studies.cs.helsinki.fi/exampleapp/notes) page, the browser does 4 HTTP requests:

 ![](../../images/0/8e.png)